exyzee/PorscheSereno/README.md

 ## 🚀 Getting Started

 > **For class/demo use:**
 > This project is ready to run as-is!
-All required tokens are included for demonstration purposes.
-Just clone, install, and start.
+The `.env` file is already set up for you.
+Just clone, install, and start—no extra setup needed.

 ### Prerequisites